JoseFilipeFerreira/toolbelt/README.md

 # Toolbelt

-Collection of scripts and dotfiles that follow me in all of my linux adventures
+Collection of scripts and dotfiles that follow me on all of my linux adventures

 ## 🧰 [Toolbox](toolbox)(scripts)

-Colection of scripts to be used in the terminal or a keybind
+Colection of scripts to be used in the terminal or on a keybind
 * [blind](toolbox/blind.tool) brightness changer (integrates with [thonkbar](https://github.com/JoseFilipeFerreira/thonkbar))
 * [bulkrename](toolbox/bulkrename.tool) rename files in your `$EDITOR` (made by [Mendes](https://github.com/mendess/))
 * [cal_sync](toolbox/cal_sync.tool) Sync calendar with vdirsyncer